Temporary Power Adjusting Withholding Attack: Discussion

 There are various countermeasures against PAW attacks as mentioned in \cite{power_adjusting,sarker2019awrs,chang2019silent_timestamping}, which are either not or less effective against T-PAW.
 For example, the time-stamp field proposal of \cite{power_adjusting} is less effective against T-PAW since the adversary can increase its shares even within limited $T$-time.
 On the other hand, silent time-stamping of \cite{chang2019silent_timestamping} can be completely circumvented as the adversary knows how long it is going to withhold and can pick the increase in nonce steps (e.g., the adversary tries $x_{i}=N_Tx_{i-1}$ in each nonce trial before withholding phase but $x_{i}=x_{i-1}+1$ during the withholding) or uses sybil identities.
 Anti-withholding reward system \cite{sarker2019awrs} proposes to increase rewards for fPoW compared to pPoW which is effective against BWH, FAW and PAW when $\gamma$ is low but not against T-PAW since the adversary eventually releases fPoW before anyone else does in most cases.
 A more detailed analysis against the countermeasures is left to future works.

 Various follow-up works on FAW/PAW delve deeper into the subject for improvements or more sophisticated analysis.
-For example, \cite{Wang2023EFAW} combines the attack with eclipse attacks for improvements, \cite{power_adjusting,if_you_cant_beat_pay_them,bm-paw_attack} suggest combining it with bribery, whereas \cite{Zhu2022_revisit_faw} shows that the attacks give even more revenues when one models the system with high propagation delays.
+For example, Uncle Block Attack (UBA)\cite{uncle_block_attack} accounts the extra rewards in FAW from stale blocks in protocols such as Ethereum (PoW), \cite{Wang2023EFAW} combines the attack with eclipse attacks for improvements, \cite{power_adjusting,if_you_cant_beat_pay_them,bm-paw_attack} suggest combining it with bribery, whereas \cite{Zhu2022_revisit_faw} shows that the attacks give even more revenues when one models the system with high propagation delays.
 Although distinct from our primary focus, these works address related aspects of the problem and could be jointly considered to extend the scope and applicability of our work.

 Eyal \cite{miners_dilemma} investigates BWH between competing pools to show that pools face a dilemma similar to that of prisoner's dilemma.
 Similarly both \cite{fork_after_witholding_attack,power_adjusting} investigate the situation further and show that the improvements of FAW/PAW limits the parameter regimes where the dilemma holds and where the larger pool can avoid it.
 They also study the FAW/PAW attack against multiple pool cases.
 We believe that investigating the above phenomenon in our rigorous and exact modeling T-PAW is the most natural and promising future direction.